 BOOK OF HOURS SARUM USE MANUSCRIPT C. 1400

-This Sarum Book of Hours (Sarum Use), circa 1400, arrived at Nashotah House Theological Seminary in 1977 as a gift of the late Mr. Walter S. Underwood of Chicago, Illinois (1884-1976) and is the oldest volume in the Underwood Prayer Book Collection.
-Mr. Underwood had been a senior partner in the Chicago law firm of McLease, Spray, Price & Underwood; Chancellor of the Episcopal Diocese of Chicago; and a liturgical book collector.
+This Book of Hours Sarum Use arrived at Nashotah House Theological Seminary in 1977 as a gift of the late Mr. Walter S. Underwood of Chicago, Illinois (1884-1976) and is the oldest volume in the Underwood Prayer Book Collection.
+Mr. Underwood was a liturgical book collector, Chancellor of the Episcopal Diocese of Chicago, and senior partner in the Chicago law firm of McLease, Spray, Price & Underwood.

-Purchased in 1952 from Brentanoʼs Chicago bookstore by Mr. Underwood, the manuscript has appeared in two exhibitions: “Turn the Pages Slowly: Rare Books and Manuscripts,” (Patrick and Beatrice Haggerty Museum of Art at Marquette University, 2008) and “Hidden Treasures: Illuminated Manuscripts from Midwestern Collections” (the Chazen Museum of Art at the University of Wisconsin-Madison, December 18, 2010- February 27, 2011).
+Purchased by Mr. Underwood in 1952 from Brentanoʼs Chicago bookstore, the manuscript has appeared in two exhibitions: “Turn the Pages Slowly: Rare Books and Manuscripts” (Patrick and Beatrice Haggerty Museum of Art at Marquette University, 2008) and “Hidden Treasures: Illuminated Manuscripts from Midwestern Collections” (the Chazen Museum of Art at the University of Wisconsin-Madison, December 18, 2010- February 27, 2011).

-The Book of Hours (Sarum Use), stored in the humidity-controlled Rare Books Room in Frances Donaldson Library, contains 23 full-page miniatures and 23 historiated initials.
+The Book of Hours Sarum Use contains 23 full-page miniatures and 23 historiated initials.
 Each full-page illumination is painted on the verso of a leaf with a blank recto.
 Of particular note is the pictorial prayer cycle to the five wounds of Christ.
 Both Netherlandish and English-style illustrations appear in folio margins.
-The pages are unnumbered and the majority of text is in Latin, with additions in vernacular English.
+The pages are unnumbered and the majority of text is in Latin, with additions in vernacular English.1

 Books of hours, popular among devout Christian laity in the Middle Ages, contained prayers and psalms to be recited at the canonical hours of the day.
-Generally devoted to the Virgin Mary and replete with decorative initials and hand-painted illustrations of Christʼs Passion, many of these illuminated manuscripts were produced in Europeʼs Low Countries and available by export to the faithful living in the British Isles.
+Replete with decorative initials and hand- painted illustrations, many of these illuminated manuscripts were produced in Europeʼs Low Countries and exported to the faithful living in the British Isles.